Imagine rafting on the pristine Magpie River

 - Helicopter portage (equipment only) around Magpie Gorge and Magpie Falls

-- 2 nights (first and last) at the Chateau Arnaud Hotel in Sept Iles, double occupancy.
+- Two nights (first and last) at the Chateau Arnaud Hotel in Sept-Îles, double occupancy.
 If you are travelling alone we’ll pair you with another traveler of the same gender.
-If you would prefer your own room, the single supplement is $120 per night
+If you would prefer your own room, the single supplement is $120 per night.

 - All meals and snacks from day-2 breakfast through day-8 breakfast—amazing food guaranteed!
-You’ll get to adjust your menu for your preferences (vegan, gluten-free, etc.) by picking your meals if you prefer, leave it to us.
+You’ll get to adjust your menu for your preferences (vegan, gluten-free, etc.) by picking your meals, or, if you prefer, leave it to us.

 - Basic fishing equipment